awsdocs/amazon-athena-user-guide/doc_source/types-of-updates.md

 ## Reordering Columns<a name="updates-reordering-columns"></a>

-You can reorder columns only for tables with data in formats that read by name, such as JSON or ORC, which reads by name by default\.
-You can also make Parquet read by name, if needed\.
+You can reorder columns only for tables with data in formats that read by name, such as JSON or Parquet, which reads by name by default\.
+You can also make ORC read by name, if needed\.
 For information, see [Index Access in ORC and Parquet](handling-schema-updates-chapter.md#index-access)\.

 The following example illustrates reordering of columns: